stucki/typo3-contributor-onboarding/README.rst

 ==================
-typo3-contributor-onboarding
+TYPO3 contributor onboarding
 ==================

-Slides and handout for TYPO3 contributor onboarding session.
+This project contains slides and handout for TYPO3 contributor onboarding sessions.

 Contents
 ==================